Hawaii's Big Island readies as Hurricane Hector approaches

 Associated Press

-HONOLULU (AP) - Hawaii emergency officials are keeping track of a hurricane that's expected to pass to the south of the islands this week.
+HONOLULU (AP) - Hawaii emergency officials who have been contending with Kilauea volcano's lava flow were preparing for a hurricane that was expected to pass to the south of the islands this week.

+Hurricane preparations were underway just as lava from the last active eruption site in a Big Island neighborhood decreased dramatically over the weekend and fewer earthquakes were felt.

+"It is common for eruptions to wax and wane or pause completely," said an update from the U.S. Geological Survey's Hawaiian Volcano Observatory.
+"A return to high levels of lava discharge or new outbreaks in the area of active fissures could occur at any time."

-A tropical storm watch is in effect Monday for waters south of the Big Island.
-The National Weather Service says Hurricane Hector is expected to pass south of the Big Island Tuesday night and Wednesday as it moves westward.
+Meanwhile, a tropical storm watch was in effect Monday for waters south of the Big Island as Hurricane Hector was expected to pass Tuesday night and Wednesday as it moved westward.

-Mayor Harry Kim says officials are preparing for whatever nature brings.
-He says neighborhoods that could have felt the brunt of the storm have been destroyed by an ongoing lava flow.
+Hawaii County Mayor Harry Kim said officials would be prepared for whatever nature brings.
+Neighborhoods that would likely feel the brunt of the storm have been covered by the ongoing lava flow, he said.

+"The volcano, Madam Pele, has totally wiped out all the homes that would have been in danger," he said, referring to the Hawaiian volcano goddess, and noting that those neighborhoods suffered a lot of damage when Tropical Storm Iselle hit the Big Island in 2014.

-Meteorologist Melissa Dye says the southern half of the island should brace for winds of 35 mph (56.3 kph) or higher.
-She says there could also be a few inches of rain into Thursday as Hector passes the island.
+The southern half of the island should brace for winds of 35 mph (56.3 kph) or higher, said Melissa Dye, a meteorologist with the National Weather Service.
+There could also be a few inches of rain into Thursday as Hector passes the island, she said.

+Hector is small, but strong, she said, adding that the storm's size could help lessen how far it extends.

+The forecast wasn't allowing Punaluu Bakery Bake shop general manager Connie Koi to let her guard down.
+Even a slight deviation in Hector's path or strength could mean flooded roads and torrential rains and strong winds for Naalehu, a remote southern community.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.